MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .output}

-The already built-in exceptions include errors that are common while programming.
-For example, our function requires explicit use of numpy arrays.
+The built-in exceptions already include errors that are common while programming.
+For example, our function requires explicit use of [numpy] arrays.
 Nevertheless, a user may be tempted to use a list of length 3 to describe the position of two atoms.
 We know that it is not possible to perform arithmetic between full lists.
 In this case we might use the exception type `TypeError`.

-Other types of common exceptions include variables not being defined (`NameError`) or asserting that two numbers are the same (assert).
-The latter will be particularly useful when we want to automatize testing within our package.
+Other types of common exceptions include undefined variables (`NameError`)
+and failed assertions that two numbers are the same (`AssertionError`).
+The latter will be particularly useful when we want to automate testing within our package.

 ## Coding Style

 Our functions are now smarter and will better guide users while using them.
-However, our function still might be hard to read and understand for others so we might want to consider styling it properly.
+However, our function still might be hard to read and understand for others,
+so we might want to consider styling it better.

 As a developer, you spend a lot of time thinking about writing your code.
 However, code is read much more often than it is written.
 Following a style guide will help others (and perhaps you in the future!) to read your code.

 For Python, the common convention for code style is called [PEP8].
 PEP8 is a document that gives guidelines for best practices in Python coding style.
-PEP8 is a recommendation, not rule.
+PEP8 is a recommendation, not a rule.
 However, you should follow this convention when possible.

 > ## Python PEP
 >